 March 20, 2011 Sooley Cabin Day Trip: (9 Photos)

-6. The snow that I enjoyed so much last weekend was mostly melted, leaving not a trace in the open areas and little in the woods.
-Although the temperatures the previous week were mostly below zero, the heat of the sun did a job on the snow levels.
 This was OK because I no longer had a working sled!
-Bill managed a little riding on the pole line which was still protected in the shade of the tree line, but the open bog areas were not easily passable.
-The fresh 5cm that fell Friday covered the pond nicely providing traction and cooling for the sleds.
+Bill managed to get in a little riding on the pole line where snow was still protected in the shade of the tree line, but the open bog areas were not readily passable.
+A fresh 5cm that fell Friday covered the pond nicely providing traction and cooling for the sleds.

 4.